wagtail/wagtail/docs/gettingstarted.rst

 On Ubuntu
 ~~~~~~~~~

-If you have a fresh instance of Ubuntu 13.04 or 13.10, you can install Wagtail,
+If you have a fresh instance of Ubuntu 13.04 or later, you can install Wagtail,
 along with a demonstration site containing a set of standard templates and page
 types, in one step.
 As the root user::